 How Medications Help With Addiction Treatment

 Medications can make it easier for recovering addicts to stay sober.
-Many times people that are trying to give up drugs or alcohol relapse because they aren’t able to cope with the withdrawals.
+Many times, people who are trying to give up drugs or alcohol relapse because they can’t cope with the withdrawals.
 Medications can be prescribed as part of an inpatient or outpatient rehab program.
-Doctors are able to adjust the dosages during the course of the treatment to make sure that the addict has the best chance of achieving sobriety and ending the cycle of substance abuse.
+Doctors can adjust the dosages during the course of the treatment to make sure that the addict has the best chance of achieving sobriety and ending the cycle of substance abuse.

-Medication Assisted Treatment (MAT) programs use medication and therapy to treat substance use disorders, sustain recovery, and prevent overdose and relapse.
-MAT programs are primarily used to treat addiction for opioids such as heroin and prescription drugs, but can also be used to treat alcohol and other addictions.
-MAT programs have been shown to improve patient survival, treatment retention, and ability to maintain employment.
+Medication-Assisted Treatment (MAT) programs use medication and therapy to treat substance use disorders, sustain recovery, and prevent overdose and relapse.
+MAT programs are primarily used to treat addiction for opioids such as heroin and prescription drugs but can also be used to treat alcohol and other addictions.
+MAT programs have been shown to improve patient survival, treatment retention, and the ability to maintain employment.
 Medications used in MAT programs are approved by the FDA and include, but are not limited to: